 Coursework

-There is a total of 32 semester hours of coursework required as a minimum.
-There are two options for the MS degree:
+The MS degree requires successful completion of a minimum of 32 semester hours of coursework.
+There are three options for the MS degree:

-Option 1 is the standard physics MS with or without an MS thesis.
-Up to 8 semester hours of courses can be substituted with an MS thesis.
+The second option is the standard physics MS with an MS thesis, requiring a minimum of 1 semester hour of thesis.
+Up to 8 semester hours of thesis can substitute for coursework.

-Option 2 is the MS with a specialization (up to 23 semester hours of courses) in applied physics, engineering physics, biophysics, chemical physics, material physics, mathematical physics, and computational physics.
+The third option is the physics MS with thesis and specialization in applied physics, engineering physics, biophysics, chemical physics, material physics, mathematical physics, and computational physics.

-Graduate students desiring the MS with thesis option should arrange a thesis with a faculty adviser.
-The student may choose a field of research from three possible areas as outlined under the PhD dissertation section.
+Graduate students desiring the MS with thesis option should arrange a thesis with a faculty advisor.
 The thesis must demonstrate the individual's capacity to execute independent work based on original material.
 The thesis must be approved by the graduate committee.
 The thesis may be completed in one semester (e.g., summer semester) or in consecutive semesters.
-Students who have not completed their thesis after the required number of thesis credits (12 semester hours) must register for MS Thesis with the appropriate course number each subsequent semester until the thesis is approved by the graduate school and submitted electronically to Proquest.
+Students who have not completed their thesis after the required number of thesis credits must register for Thesis Continuation until the thesis is approved by the graduate school and submitted electronically to Proquest.

-Both options require a minimum of 32 semester hours of graduate credit.
-The 32 semester hours may include up to 9 semester hours of transfer credit as approved by the physics department's graduate committee and the graduate school.
+The degree requires a minimum of 32 semester hours of graduate credit.
+The 32 semester hours may include up to 9 semester hours of transfer credit, as approved by the department's graduate committee and the graduate school.

 Complete all courses and requirements listed below unless otherwise indicated.